Sushmithabp/TRANSLATE-SERVER/README.md

 **Design Decisions:**

->Used MySQL as the database since there would be three fields provided by the user and a fourth field would be the translated text, and for managing these four fields it's best to store the data in the form of table
+>-Used MySQL as the database since there would be three fields provided by the user and a fourth field would be the translated text, and for managing these four fields it's best to store the data in the form of table
->For the smartcaching, it stores the translation of the given text in all the languages related to the target language because a user is also likely to translate the same text to the related languages
+>-For the smartcaching, it stores the translation of the given text in all the languages related to the target language because a user is also likely to translate the same text to the related languages
->The Router is designed in such a way that if the demanded text is already present in the database, then the server would not hit translate API and would return the translations directly from the database
+>-The Router is designed in such a way that if the demanded text is already present in the database, then the server would not hit translate API and would return the translations directly from the database

 **Generating the API**
 >Use https://console.cloud.google.com/ for generating API KEY from your service account.
 Now, enable the cloud translate API (It will ask for the billing address but wouldn't charge for less than 50 request per day)
 >Note: As of now, credentials of the API will be sent through the mail so I have removed the credentials from the code I am uploading here.
 Please find it in the mail